 All email to staff MUST have the course number at the beginning of the subject line of the email, e.g., CompSci 367.
 If the subject line then does not have this, then the likelihood that your email will be read is close to zero.
 We all get innumerable emails each day, much of which is spam or unimportant, and which often get deleted automatically by spam filters or just ignored.
-So, we can't guarantee that your email will NOT be read, but there is a very good chance that it won't be read.
+So, if you do not include the course number in the subject line, your email might not be read.
 YOU ARE RESPONSIBLE FOR ENSURING THAT THE COURSE NUMBER IS AT THE BEGINNING OF THE SUBJECT LINE.